One smalls gesture… one giant impact

 Opening and sorting the parcels

 We rely completely on volunteers who are kind enough to come in and open/sort your donations in their spare time.
-We have two – sometimes three – opening/sorting days each week, but sometimes the donations come in faster (not complaining!) than we can sort them and it can take anywhere from 2 to 4 weeks from when you send a parcel to our being able to open it.
+We have two – sometimes three or four – opening/sorting days each week, but sometimes the donations come in faster (not complaining!) than we can sort them and it can take anywhere from 6 to 8 weeks from when you send a parcel to our being able to open it.

-“We split them into pants and bras, then ages and sizes,” says Shelagh, one of our intrepid volunteers, “So when we get requests from our partners who distribute the underwear in Africa, it’s so much easier to get it bagged and ready.”
+“We split them into pants and bras, then ages and sizes,” says Shelagh, one of our intrepid volunteers, “So when we get requests from our partners who distribute the underwear, it’s so much easier to get it bagged and ready.”

 Sometimes people include little notes which are lovely to read and encourage us in what we do.